dustinpfister/blog_posts/_posts/threejs-object3d.md

 camera.position.set(3, 1, 3);
 ```

-So does something made with a mesh
+Anything that is contained in a mesh also inherits from the Object3d class.

 ```js
 var low = new THREE.Mesh(